Navyum/yn/help/PLUGIN.md

 ## Preface

-Yank Note is a open source, completely **hackable** note application.
+Mark Note is a open source, completely **hackable** note application.

 My vision is to allow users to customize their own editor according to their own ideas, so that this editor can better assist users in their work and study.
 For example, for the scenario of [Git Submit](https://github.com/purocean/yn/issues/65#issuecomment-962472562), users can write their own plug-ins to implement this function without waiting for developers to adapt.

-At now, almost all functions inside Yank Note are implemented through a thin plug-in system ([dozens of built-in plug-ins](https://github.com/purocean/yn/tree/develop/src/renderer/plugins)).
-The capabilities used by the built-in plug-ins are exactly the same as the plug-ins written by users, and you can even use some third-party libraries used by Yank Note in the plug-ins.
+At now, almost all functions inside Mark Note are implemented through a thin plug-in system ([dozens of built-in plug-ins](https://github.com/purocean/yn/tree/develop/src/renderer/plugins)).
+The capabilities used by the built-in plug-ins are exactly the same as the plug-ins written by users, and you can even use some third-party libraries used by Mark Note in the plug-ins.

 ## Write A Plug-In